kimizhu/CapsToOps0129_AzureRight/CapsToOps0129_AzureRight/v1/Topic/Activating_Azure_Rights_Management.md

 ---
-description: na
-keywords: na
-title: Activating Azure Rights Management
+title: Activating Azure Rights Management ms.custom: na ms.reviewer: na ms.service: rights-management ms.suite: na
-search: na
-ms.date: 2015-12-01
-ms.service: rights-management
 ms.tgt_pltfrm: na
 ms.topic: article
 ms.assetid: f8707e01-b239-4d1a-a1ea-0d1cf9a8d214
-ms.author: carol.bailey@microsoft.com
+author: Cabailey
 ---
 # Activating Azure Rights Management
 When you activate [!INCLUDE[aad_rightsmanagement_1](../Token/aad_rightsmanagement_1_md.md)] (Azure RMS), your organization can start to protect important data by using applications and services that support this information protection solution.
 Administrators can also manage and monitor protected files and emails that your organization owns.
 You must enable [!INCLUDE[aad_rightsmanagement_2](../Token/aad_rightsmanagement_2_md.md)] before you can begin to use the information rights management (IRM) features within Office, SharePoint, and Exchange, and protect any sensitive or confidential file.